 Antony Beevor (The Second World War, 2012)

 Although the Alte Judenrampe was not preserved after the war, the modern memorial site, graved of granite stones, is in proximity to the actual location, now drowned in the green to the right.
-The actual railroad tracks were dismantled and the modern-state one is not the same that was used back to the days of the Birkenau camp.
-The memorial site was erected only in 2005 with the sponsorship assistance, a few dozens of meters away from the historical tracks, for reason of accessibility.
+The actual railroad tracks were dismantled and the modern-state one is not the same that was used back in the days of the Birkenau camp.
+The memorial site was erected only in 2005 with sponsorship assistance, a few dozens of meters away from the historical tracks, for the reason of accessibility.
 At the same time, two cattle wagons are the actual ones, once used in Auschwitz.

 WAREHOUSES FOR VEGETABLES (KARTOFFEL LAGERHALLE)

 The winter months of 1942-1943 witnessed a forced construction of the storage facilities a short distance from the main camp territory.
-This complex of warehouses included ten huge premises to preserve vegetables, potato in particular.
+This complex of warehouses included ten huge premises to preserve vegetables, potatoes in particular.
 In 1943 these premises were infilled with harvest fruitage from the surroundings farm holdings under the supervision of the SS.
-This ‘camp gather’ were generally not intended to be spread among the prisoners, who had made it possible.
+This ‘camp gather’ was generally not intended to be spread among the prisoners, who had made it possible.
 Vegetables were stored to be transported to the Reich.

 The ‘Kartoffel Lagerhalle’ (potato warehouse) complex was in fact constructed at a stone’s throw from the Alte Judenrampe.
 In this respect, the prisoners involved in construction and later those who did work there were witnesses of the new ‘arrival’ and mass selection process in Birkenau.
 The modern-state ruins of the former storage facilities span a quarter of a kilometer.
 Most of the premises are open-air now, yet some of the warehouses still have the preserved wooden doors and even the remains of the electric power system within the walls.